-Creative Media Production UAL Level 3
+Creative Digital Media Production Level 3

+This is the first step in getting you a career in the TV and Film industry.
 Over a two year course you will develop a range of practical skills and theoretical knowledge in the areas of Television and Film Production.
 You will also have the opportunity to gain work experience externally and in the college's own production company RunshawTV.
 Many students who enjoy and successfully complete this course progress onto Higher Education or employment in the Media Industry.

 - Course Information